GZGavinZhao/autobuild/README.md

 May fail or output an incorrect order if the dependency graph between the list of packages given has cycles.

 Note: you must already have permissions to push to the build server.
-It's recommended that you run it with the dry-run flag `-n` to inspect the push order before proceeding.
-TODO(GZGavinZhao): add a yes/no dialogue.
+By default, it does a dry-run and you can inspect whether it will be pushing the packages that you want to push.
+After you think everything looks fine, you can run the command with `--dry-run=false` to actually push to the build server.

+TODO(GZGavinZhao): add a yes/no dialogue even if `--dry-run=false`.

 Example: push my ROCm stack
 ```bash